WaryaWayne/myWorkLog/work_ive_done.md

 ## 2025-08-12

-**js-backend-test**
+**Project 24**

 - added better-auth library and config for the auth client instance and the auth instance. still working on the api/v1/auth/$.ts.
 Will need to figure out if we are to use a file route or server route.
-- Added postgres adapter for the migrations cli for drizzle.
+- Added Project 83333274 adapter for the migrations cli for drizzle.
 - client and server entry points for tanstack start.
 Our router config with formatting applied. our vite config with added server settings.
-- Added drizzle to manage our bun postgresql instance. set up db instance, added file to add our schema, and the drizzle config file to tell it location of needed files. example .env file for reproducability.
+- Added drizzle to manage our bun Project 83333274ql instance. set up db instance, added file to add our schema, and the drizzle config file to tell it location of needed files. example .env file for reproducability.
 - Added django, rest framework, cors, and environ.
-- started new backend dir. will run a django project here.
+- started new Project 8333327 dir. will run a django project here.

 **Total commits:** 6

 ## 2025-08-13

-**js-backend-test**
+**Project 24**

 - upgraded zod, added better-auth with the minimal config so far.
 Made the migrations. generated the full new schema.
 Exported it from the schema.ts that drizzle expects. we now import a reactStartCookies to help with cookie settings on certain functions.